• Home

 Unfortunately, if you’re under 18, you can’t use the Arf Services.
 We do not knowingly solicit or collect information from anyone under 18.
 If we become aware that a person under the age of 18 has provided us with personal information, we’ll delete it immediately.

-If you have any questions about this Privacy Policy, please contact us info@arf.one
+If you have any questions about this Privacy Policy, please contact us info@arf

 This Section 11 applies to EEA Customers only.